kedro-org/kedro-plugins/kedro-docker/README.md

 > *Note:* By default, `kedro docker build` creates an image without Spark and Hadoop.

-> *Note:* By default, when calling `kedro docker build` image is built with `python:VERSION-buster` image, where VERSION is Python (major + minor) version from the current environment.
+> *Note:* By default, when calling `kedro docker build` image is built with `python:VERSION-slim` image, where VERSION is Python (major + minor) version from the current environment.
 By specifying `--base-image` option, different base image can be used.
-For example `kedro docker build --base-image="python:3.9-buster"`.
+For example `kedro docker build --base-image="python:3.10-slim"`.

 > *Note:* You can generate the `Dockerfile`, `.dockerignore` or `.dive-ci` files without building the image by running `kedro docker init`.
 This might be of use in case you would like to modify these files before the first build.